MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 Tejus Ujjani - Goldman Sachs & Co.
 LLC

 Okay.
 And just a brief follow-up.
 There's been a lot of focus on bundled payments for surgeries, more now in the outpatient setting, as ASCs are discussing these arrangements with payors.
 Just wondering like how anesthesia fits into that, like is it your view that anesthesia will always be like billed separately or is it possible that anesthesia could enter those discussions?
-And so, kind of what could be the earnings impact there?
+And if so, what could be the earnings impact there?

 Roger J. Medel, M.D. - MEDNAX, Inc.